saideepd/word-search/README.md

-## Word Search
+# Word Search
 A simple and multi-lingual dictionary app created using React and [Free Dictionary API](https://dictionaryapi.dev/).
 You can search for the meanings of any word and the app will present you with different Meanings, Synonyms and Examples for the word in different languages.
-The pronunciation of the words are avialable in the form of Audio for English language (currently supported language).
+The pronunciation of the words are available in the form of Audio for English language (currently supported language).

 #### Links to use the To-do app
 - [https://saideepd.github.io/word-search/](https://saideepd.github.io/word-search/)